English grammar: "There"

 The word there is used as a pronoun in some sentences, playing the role of a dummy subject, normally of an intransitive verb.
 The "logical subject" of the verb then appears as a complement after the verb.

 This use of there occurs most commonly with forms of the verb be in existential clauses, to refer to the presence or existence of something.
 For example: There is a heaven; There are two cups on the table; There have been a lot of problems lately.
 It can also be used with other verbs: There exist two major variants; There occurred a very strange incident.

 The dummy subject takes the number (singular or plural) of the logical subject (complement), hence it takes a plural verb if the complement is plural.
 In informal English, however, the contraction there's is often used for both singular and plural.

 The dummy subject can undergo inversion, Is there a test today? and Never has there been a man such as this.
 It can also appear without a corresponding logical subject, in short sentences and question tags: There wasn't a discussion, was there?
 There was.

 The word there in such sentences has sometimes been analyzed as an adverb, or as a dummy predicate, rather than as a pronoun.
 However, its identification as a pronoun is most consistent with its behavior in inverted sentences and question tags as described above.

 Because the word there can also be a deictic adverb (meaning "at/to that place"), a sentence like There is a river could have either of two meanings: "a river exists" (with there as a pronoun), and "a river is in that place" (with there as an adverb).
 In speech, the adverbial there would be given stress, while the pronoun would not – in fact, the pronoun is often pronounced as a weak form, /ðə(r)/.

 Reciprocal

 The English reciprocal pronouns are each other and one another.
-Although they are written with a space, they're best thought of as single words.
 No consistent distinction in meaning or use can be found between them.
 Like the reflexive pronouns, their use is limited to contexts where an antecedent precedes it.
 In the case of the reciprocals, they need to appear in the same clause as the antecedent.